-The early suburbs of Canberra had large blocks with detached single-storey houses and private gardens, situated within landscaped settings with public open spaces and integrated with community services and facilities.84 the landscape of the city was taken up by successive government superintendents and nurserymen Alexander Bruce, John Hobday, Lindsay Pryor and David Shoebridge.
+The early suburbs of Canberra had large blocks with detached single-storey houses and private gardens, situated within landscaped settings with public open spaces and integrated with community services and facilities.

+To achieve the Garden City ideal, a massive tree planting program was undertaken across Canberra.
+To match the Griffins' vision, and following Weston's implementation of extensive planting and landscaping work that commenced in 1913, planting the landscape of the city was taken up by successive government superintendents and nurserymen Alexander Bruce, John Hobday, Lindsay Pryor and David Shoebridge.
 By 1950 much of O'Connor, Ainslie, Griffith and Narrabundah were planted with street trees, and Pryor reported that the planting program was the largest for many years, given the hiatus of Canberra's development during the interwar years.
-85